 Assembly: Flags

-The EFlags register, what they, what they do and when they are set.
+The following tech recipe explains EFlags register, including what they are, what they do, and when they are set.

-The flags are located in a single 32-bit register (EFlags), each a single bit, thus holding a value of 1 true, or 0 false.
+The flags are located in a single 32-bit register (EFlags), each a single bit and thus holding a value of 1 true or 0 false.

 00: CF Carry Flag – becomes one if an addition, multiplication, AND, OR, etc results in a value larger than the register meant for the result